fortran-lang/fortran-lang.org/learn/best_practices/modules_programs.md

 Finally, the `implicit none` statement works for the whole module and there is no need to repeat it within each procedure.

-Variables inside a module are static (*implicitly saved*), it is highly recommended to limit the usage of module variables to constant expressions, like parameters or enumerators only or export them as *protected* rather than *public*.
+Variables inside a module are static (*implicitly saved*).
+It is highly recommended to limit the usage of module variables to constant expressions, like parameters or enumerators only or export them as *protected* rather than *public*.